yiheyue/common-linux-cmd/docs/about_cmd.md

 For most executable programs, you can get their documentations from `man` command.

-display the documentation of `man`
+e.g. display the documentation of `man`

 ```
 user@pc ~ $ man man